 You can email me at – fbajak (at) ap (dot) org – or fbajak (at) protonmail (dot) com for a more secure option – No mailing lists please.
 I am on Twitter at @fbajak.
 (Me pueden contactar por correo electronico juntando la primera letra de mi nombre con mi apellido arroba ap (punto) org – para comunicacion más segura vea abajo)

-If you have a tip or sensitive information best to call or message using Signal or WhatsApp.
+If you have a tip or sensitive information best to call or message using Signal.
 My smartphone number is +1-346-217-0540.
 Signal is the gold standard in end-to-end encrypted comms.
 Your carrier and spies can’t know _ unless they break into your phone (or you’ve left traces on your desktop) _ with whom you are communicating.

 “Off The Record” messaging, is the way to contact me for keyboard chats.
 This guide will help you get set up.
 You’ll need a Jabber instant-messaging account and the OTR plug-in.
 For anonymity, create an account through the Tor browser.